SamiBister/VocalVoyage/README.md

 - **Logging**: Logs quiz results in Markdown files for review.
 - **Internationalization**: Frontend UI is translatable, supporting multiple languages.
 - **Clean Architecture**: Structured following clean architecture principles for maintainability.
+- Architectural decions recorded in the `docs/adr` folder.

+## Documentation

+Documents can be found in `docs` folder.

 ## Project Structure